DimitraKaitalidou/CodilitySolutions/README.md

 5. Prefix Sums
    - GenomicRangeQuery: Find the minimal nucleotide from a range of sequence DNA
    - PassingCars: Count the number of passing cars on the road
+   - CountDiv: Compute number of integers divisible by k in range [a..b]

 6. Sorting
    - Distinct: Compute number of distinct values in an array